igrigorik/node-spdyproxy/README.md

 ## DIY demo setup

-To do a quick local test, start the SPDY proxy on your machine, and start Chrome with the `--proxy-pac-url` file:
+To do a quick local test, start the SPDY proxy on your machine, and start Chrome with the `--proxy-pac-url` flag:

 ```bash
 $> spdyproxy -k keys/mykey.pem -c keys/mycert.pem -a keys/mycsr.pem -p 44300 -v